 First, let’s acknowledge the elephant in the room.
 These shoes are a direct challenge to the La Sportiva TC Pro.
 It’s a ballsy move on Evolv’s part, especially with how much airtime the TC’s have gotten lately in the movies Dawn Wall and Free Solo.
 TC Pro’s have a solid reputation in the trad community — I personally have been using them almost exclusively since 2012.
 To be honest, I was more than a bit dubious that the General would be able to win this battle.
 If they won me over, they’d have to be really good.

-Part 1: Desert Sandstone (Indian Creek and Moab)
+Part 1: Desert Sandstone (Indian Creek, Moab, Sedona)

 Since it was late February, the first theater of operations for this review was Utah.
 Over the course of seven climbing days, I threw the General at every size of crack imaginable from tips splitters to pinball chimneys, plus a few “new-wave” crack-fu routes that required sporty shenanigans.
 Here are my impressions of the General sorted by crack size from widest to thinnest.